Why you should choose bamboo next time you buy a toothbrush

 Most of us will have used a plastic toothbrush every day since we were a few months old without giving it a second thought.
 That’s a lot of toothbrushes being thrown away.
 And if you multiply that by the number of people in your family, in your town or in your country that’s an incredible amount of plastic waste ending up in the bin.

-In recent years we have all become more aware of the impact our everyday choices have on the environment and switching to a bamboo toothbrush is a simple way to reduce your plastic waste.
+In recent years we have all become more aware of the impact our everyday choices have on the environment and switching to an eco friendly toothbrush is a simple way to reduce your plastic waste.

 So, why choose a bamboo toothbrush?